AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: Introduction

+The development of a multi-view agricultural MLLM is primarily hindered by the absence of multi-view, high-quality VQA datasets.
+Building a training corpus for a multi-view, cross-scale agricultural VQA dataset presents two fundamental challenges.
+(1) \textbf{Extreme diversity of data sources}, requires the careful aggregation of highly heterogeneous datasets across diverse sources, scenarios, and task categories.
+It necessitates complex processing and manual screening to align inconsistent formats and annotations into a unified standard.
+(2) \textbf{Weak semantic relevance of raw agricultural annotations} necessitates intensive instruction engineering to bridge the gap between basic recognition and expert reasoning.
+Most raw annotations must be reverse-engineered into agricultural VQA pairs that translate low-level visual evidence into agronomic decisions.
+This process requires manual question design to ensure that conversational intelligence remains strictly consistent with agricultural scene.

 To overcome the data bottleneck, we introduce \textbf{AgroOmni}, a pioneering, large-scale multi-modal instruction-tuning dataset.
 AgroOmni seamlessly integrates Ground, UAV, and Satellite perspectives, providing a comprehensive ``multi-altitude'' context.
-It comprises over 288K professionally curated QA pairs spanning 56 specialized task categories.
+It comprises over 288K professionally curated QA pairs, bridging the semantic gap by transforming raw labels into semantically rich, expert-level agronomic reasoning chains spanning 14 specialized task types.
 By expanding beyond simple identification to encompass complex top-down spatial reasoning and planning, AgroOmni serves as the essential domain-specific fuel for multi-view agricultural intelligence.

-Concurrently, we propose \textbf{AgroNVILA}, a MLLM built upon a perception-reasoning decoupling architecture.
-AgroNVILA tackles the multi-view learning challenges through two core innovations: (1) At the perception level, we introduce the {View-Conditioned Meta-Net (\textbf{VCMN})}, a lightweight module that explicitly injects altitude and perspective priors into the visual tokens, effectively anchoring spatial representations and enhancing cross-scale spatial perception.
-(2) At the reasoning level, we propose {Agricultural-aware Relative Policy Optimization (\textbf{ARPO})}, a specialized reinforcement learning alignment strategy.
-By employing hierarchical advantage scaling, ARPO dynamically balances gradient signals across highly heterogeneous agricultural tasks, effectively preventing statistical shortcuts and aligning the model's decision-making with stringent expert logic.